lexkong/chassisdemo/README.md

-  api         A brief description of your command help        Help about any command restserver  A brief description of your command rpcserver   A brief description of your command
+  api         A brief description of your command help        Help about any command restserver  A brief description of your command grpcserver   A brief description of your command

 Flags:
   -c, --config string   config file path (default is ./${command}/conf/)